fahimasqalani/SimpleTodolist/readme.md

-A simple Todo-List project for learning PHP and Laravel technologies.
+Simple Todo-List project for learning PHP and Laravel technologies.